rcagle/typos/README.md

 Typos requires a Unix-like system to run, and has only been tested on the Chrome browser.

+First, build the native code and Java classes:

+    make
+    lein javac

-First, run lein deps and lein javac.
-This command starts the local shell service:
+Once those tasks have completed successfully, then this command will start the local shell service:

     lein run -m typos.core